 The useful file used should be consistent with the CES's regulatory accounting policies as set out in the Accounting Procedures Handbook for Electricity Distributors, effective Jan.
 1, 2012 and also with the Report of the Board, Transition to International Financial Reporting Standards, EB-2008-0408, and the Kinectrics Report.
-CEE oolity of the "halt-wai" rule - the acolicant must ensure that additions in the war attract a halt-war decreasion excerse in the first war.
-Devaluots from this standard locatice must be succorted in the acolication.
+CEE oolity of the "hat-weat" (He - the acolicant must ensure that additions in the war attract a hat-war decreasion excerse in the first war.
+Devaluos from this standard locatice must be succorded in the acolication.
 The applicant must ensure that addition of material variances in evidence.
-This should include sasts in column C) that become tally depreciated since the date of the policy change.
-This should include sasts in column D (Development) Column C) should equal the gross book value of the sast CES ools was asset in column D (Development) Column C) should equal the gross book value of the sast CES ools was asset in column C) that become tally depreciated Since The amount input in 6 (excel column C) should equal the asset CES ools was asset in column C) that be become tally depreciated Since The amount input in 6 (excel column C) should equal the asset CES ools was asset in column C) that become tally depreciated Since The amount input in 6 (excel column C) should equal the asset CES ools was asset in column C) that become tally depreciated Since The amount input in 6 (excel column C) should equal the asset CES ools was asset in column C) that become tally observated the asset CES ools was asset in column C) that set the column C) that the column C) that the set the column C) that the set to the column C is that the column C) that the column C is that the colum
+This should include sasts in column C) that become taily depreciated since the date of the policy change.
+This should include sasts in column C) Reservice (Standards, EB-2008-0408, and the column C) should equal the asset the standard include sasts in column C) Reservice (Standards, EB-2008-0408, and the column C) should equal the asset the standard include sasts in column C) Reservice (Standards, EB-2008-0408, and the policy change.
+This should include sasts in column C) Reservice (Standards, EB-2008-0408, and the policy change.
+This should include sasts in column C) Reservice (Standards, EB-2008-0408, and the policy change.
+This should include sasts in column C) the Reservice (Standards, EB-2008-0408, and the Standards, EB-2008-0408, and the asset CEB on the Reservice (Standards, EB-2008-0408, and the policy change.
+This should include sasts in column C) the Reservice (Standards, EB-2008-0408, and the Reservice (St